lidofinance/dc4bc/HowTo.md

     ```
     git clone git@github.com:lidofinance/dc4bc.git
     ```
 2. Run the Client node inside a Docker container.
 Note that the `DATA_DIR` environment variable specifies the directory _on your host machine_ where persistent state will be kept (you can stop and run the container, and the data will be still there).
-Your keys will be generated automatically of this is the first run (i.e., if the `DATA_DIR` does not contain previously generated keys):
+Your keys will be generated automatically if this is the first run (i.e., if the `DATA_DIR` does not contain previously generated keys):
     ```
     $ DATA_DIR=/tmp/shared USERNAME=john_doe STORAGE_DBDSN=51.158.98.208:9093 STORAGE_TOPIC=test_topic make run-client-node
     <...>